SysKitTeam/docs-point/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 ## Power Platform

-The Power Platform tile on the Syskit Point dashboard **provides an overview of all of your Power Platform apps and flow usage**.
+The Power Platform tile on the Syskit Point dashboard **provides an overview of your Power Platform environments**.

 The tile on the Dashboard shows:
 * **Inventory** - which provides a quick overview of your Power Platform inventory and shows the numbers of